PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 sequential quantization/evaluation/coverage integration smoke passed with `3 passed`.
 No Tier corpus conversion was run.

+The indexed Concat pre-Q/DQ checkpoint compiles the complete prior committed function AST and preserves exact ModelIR and statistics for both one and two simultaneous matches.
+Focused characterization covers two-match fixed-point rewriting with one index construction, maintained-index equivalence, scale and dtype mismatch, quantized fan-out, public quantized/dequantized boundaries, shape mismatch, non-Dequantize provenance, rounding-preserving arithmetic rejection, exact-grid acceptance, and no-Concat/no-index pruning.
+The focused owner and legacy selection passed with `26 passed`.
+Architecture, core, pass- efficiency, quantization cleanup, and the two established Concat-Q/DQ tests passed together with `238 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage integration smoke passed with `3 passed`.
+No Tier corpus conversion was run.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The